coingraham/resume/README.md

 Driving Principles:
 ------
 * Cloud Advocacy - directing strategic initiatives to empower cloud adoption
 * Cloud Governance - utilizing best practices to create guardrails that control and accelerate your business
 * Cloud Security - wholistic approach to improving cloud security postures
+* MLOps - machine learning and AI strategies in the cloud
 * DevOps - tactical implementation of DevOps strategies and tooling

 Professional Highlights:
 ------
-* Leading a team of high impact consultants to accomplish client goals.
+* Leading a team of high impact consultants to accomplish client goals
-* Large scale enterprise migration strategy and planning.
+* Large scale enterprise migration strategy and planning
-* Creating security compliant infrastructure that meets PCI, PII, and international requirements.
+* Creating security compliant infrastructure that meets PCI, PII, and international requirements
-* Migrated the largest consumer website for one of the top 5 most valuable brands in the world to AWS.
+* Migrated the largest consumer website for one of the top 5 most valuable brands in the world to AWS
-* Built AWS infrastructure to support corporate big data platforms with S3, Redshift, Hortonworks, Tableau, and SAP HANA.
+* Built AWS infrastructure to support corporate big data platforms with S3, Redshift, Hortonworks, Tableau, and SAP HANA
-* Previously managed a small team of data center engineers covering hardware, virtualization, and applications.
+* Previously managed a small team of data center engineers covering hardware, virtualization, and applications

 All Five AWS Certificates plus Specialty Certificate!
 ------